clemyan/safe-navigation-proxy/README.md

 If `propagate.on` is `'get'`, then accessing a nullish property of a valued proxy sets the corresponding property of the contained value to the return value of calling the `propagate.value` function with the property key as argument and with `this` bound to the contained value.

 That is, assuming `value[prop]` is nullish, accessing `$V{value}[prop]` sets `value[prop] = propagate.value.call(value, prop)` and returns `$(value)[prop]`.

+Note that if `propagate.value` never returns a nullish value, then `$conf` is incapable of creating nil references.
+If `propagate.value` return a nullish values, then the resulting nils does not have propagation

 Setting `propagate` configuration to `'onGet'` is a shorthand for `{on: 'get', value: () => ({})}`.